Skip to Content

 Is paprika spicy?

-Paprika comes in three main types sweet, mild, and spicy.
-It’s safe to assume that, unless otherwise stated, the paprika you find in the store will be sweet rather than spicy.
+Paprika comes in three main types: sweet, mild, and hot.
+It’s safe to assume that the paprika in grocery stores will be sweet rather than spicy unless the packaging says otherwise.

 Recipes Using Different Types of Paprika: